Giskard-AI/giskard-hub/script-docs/quickstart.rst

 Run a remote evaluation
 -----------------------

-We can now lunch a remote evaluation of our model!
+We can now launch a remote evaluation of our model!

 .. code-block:: python